Black-owned radio station may lose license over FCC 'character qualifications' policy

 Around that time, Armstrong and a partner legally bought cigarette tax stamps that were later sold for a profit following the Tennessee legislature's vote to increase the state's cigarette tax, according to the Institute for Justice.

 His accountant reportedly did not properly pay the taxes on this sale, resulting in Armstrong facing trouble with the IRS.
-In 2016, he was acquitted of most of the charges against him and was convicted of two counts of federal tax fraud.
+In 2016, he was acquitted of most of the charges against him and was convicted of only a single count of making a false statement on his tax return.
 (Armstrong's accountant, Charles Stivers, was convicted of tax fraud and was granted probation in 2017.)

 "There's a lot of people out here that have made a mistake or have been falsely accused and punished for something," Armstrong said.
 "But when people make restitution, when they've done everything that they're supposed to do — paid their fine[s], completed the community service — they've shown that their character, if whatever they did, it was a mistake."